 Beverly Silvis, CRNA, MS, MBA, DNP, Director

 Dr. Silvis joined the Excela Health School of Anesthesia staff in November 2009 as assistant director.
 She received her BSN from the University of Pittsburgh in 1981, a MHS from La Roche College in 1994, an MBA from Seton Hill University in 2008, and earned her DNP from Chatham University, Pittsburgh, in 2010.
 She served as the chief CRNA for Excela Health Frick Hospital in Mount Pleasant for 13 years.
-Dr. Silvis is also an adjunct faculty member at Saint Vincent College teaching Research, Leadership, and Professional Aspects.
+Dr. Silvis is also an adjunct faculty member at Saint Vincent College teaching Anesthesia Didactics, Risk Management and Capstone courses.

 Most recently, Dr. Silvis was named Program Director of the Year by the Pennsylvania Association of Nurse Anesthetists.
 She was nominated by students in the program with a supporting letter of recommendation from the Excela Health Office of Medical Affairs, which oversees the school.
 The letter from Associate Chief Medical Officer Carol Fox, MD, read in part "Her commitment to and passion for education is unparalleled ...
 She has spent a great deal of time identifying potential improvements for our clinical teaching locations and her attention to enhancing our curriculum to better meet the education needs of our adult learners has been very well received."
-The letter also noted her efforts to move the program from master's preparation to doctoral certification, all while maintaining the clinical practice in additon to her role as educator and mentor.
-The school is conducted in cooperation with Saint Vincent College.
+Silvis still maintains clinical practice in addition to her role as educator and mentor.

 Michael A. DeBroeck, CRNA, MHS, DNP, Assistant Director

 Dr. DeBroeck joined the Excela Health School of Anesthesia as the education coordinator in October 2008.
 He graduated from the University of Texas at Austin, where he received his Bachelor of Science degree in Nursing, 1985.
 In 1996, he was awarded a Master of Health Science (Anesthesia) degree from Texas Wesleyan University, Fort Worth.
 Dr. DeBroeck received his Doctor of Nursing Practice degree from Robert Morris University in 2011.
 He retired from the Air Force in 2005, where he held many anesthesia positions including director of anesthesia and director of perianesthesia services.
 His clinical experience includes a large amount of regional anesthesia in independent anesthesia settings as well as anesthesia in austere environments during deployments.
 Most recently he was employed as a CRNA at Excela Health Westmoreland Hospital where he helped design the new anesthesia record, which is being used throughout the Excela Health system.
-He currently teaches Physics, Advanced Theory, Practice of Anesthesia, and Introduction to Principles of Anesthesia, and is a member of the Admissions Committee.
+He currently teaches Anesthesia Didactics, Introduction to Principles of Anesthesia, and Capstone courses.

 Susan M. Tranchine, CRNA, PhD, Education Coordinator

-Dr. Tranchine is a graduate of the Excela Health School of Anesthesia and is a practicing CRNA with the University of Pittsburgh Physicians and Western Pennsylvania Anesthesia Associates.
+Dr. Tranchine is a graduate of the Excela Health School of Anesthesia and is a practicing CRNA with the Western Pennsylvania Anesthesia Associates.
 Having earned her MEd and PhD, Tranchine served as Director of Anesthesia Services at Citizen's General Hospital and Mercy Jeannette Hospital.
 In addition to her administrative and clinical duties, she has experience as an expert witness in anesthesia litigation and as a peer review consultant.

 Meet the Adjunct Faculty